ortizvane09/Project3_Group8/SDL_Script.md

 For our convenience, we also created a Json file that contained the combined data and a Javascript file to simplify the process of creating our visualizations.

 I will now pass things off to Isaac.

+Hi, my name is Isaac Gish and i'll be covering two of our three of visualizations.

+(Slide with images of maps)

+Each of these maps were made in javascript using the Choropleth library to show the levels of per capita income, and population in Texas counties.
+The legned is in the top right, showing green as the highest level, and dark red as the next level.
+For our analysis of counties, we were looking for those that were green or dark red on both maps.
+We wanted counties with high population to have a large market for our hats, and those who could pay the fancy price, so we decided to view our data in maps.

+The third way we decided to show our data was through a chart, using a new javascript Library named Chart.JS.
+I will now pass it to Vanessa to explain this part.